kibo-tylerbrinkman/KUPT.tyler_custom_bpm.1.0.0.Release/docs/How-to-extend-Kibo-Fulfillment-workflows.md

 Now, you can keep your fork synced with the __upstream__ repository with a few Git commands.

-For more information, see "[Syncing your fork with the upstream repository](#syncing-your-fork-with-the-upstream-repository)"
+For more information, see "[Syncing custom fork with the upstream repository](#syncing-custom-fork-with-the-upstream-repository)"

 __Next steps__